Pareira BravaChondrodendron Tomentosum, Virgin-vine, Pareira

 Homeopathic remedies are prescribed on the basis that in a tiny dilution like cures like, so while very dilute Pareira Brava may help, unprocessed Pareira Brava may be best avoided.

-Below are the strongest indications of Pareira Brava in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Pareira Brava in traditional homeopathic usage, not reviewed by the FDA.